 This is another area where calculating the true costs of traditional scaffold sheeting can be confusing.
 Ties are supplied in different strengths and whilst minimum spacing for ties should be one tie every square metre, in practice, more ties are used than this.

-Arco list Monarflex’s flagship ‘Anchor & Tie’ fixings (wind tunnel tested up to ‘hurricane force’ wind speeds – 77mph) as £95.76 for a pack of 100 ties.
+Leach’s list Monarflex’s flagship ‘Anchor & Straps’ fixings as £51 for a pack of 100 ties here.

-In contrast, Total Scaffolding Supplies list their bungee type scaffold sheeting toggle ties for as little as £12.60 for a pack of 100 but there is no mention of what wind speeds these ties will perform up to.
+In contrast, Leach’s also list their bungee type scaffold sheeting toggle ties for as little as £23.50 here for a pack of 100. * All Exc VAT.

 Don’t forget….Monarflex type sheeting is re-usable……isn’t it?